What is asset protection? Can I protect my property from the nursing home?

 - To protect an asset, you must give up your access to it permanently and irrevocably.
 You cannot use a protected asset for your own support or general welfare.

-- You do not need to protect assets for your spouse.
+- You do not usually need to protect assets just for your spouse.
 The Medicaid laws already allow spouses to keep assets for their own needs, and an elder law attorney can help a spouse keep even more with careful planning.

 - The law can change everything very suddenly.
 It has in the past.
 Keeping your asset protection plan up to date is essential.